 About the Author

-Greg Chase is an enterprise software marketing executive more than 20 years experience in marketing, sales, and engineering with software companies.
-Most recently Greg has been passionately advocating for innovation and transformation of business and IT practices through big data, cloud computing, and business process management in his role as Director of Product Marketing at Pivotal Software.
+Greg Chase is an enterprise software business leader more than 20 years experience in business development, marketing, sales, and engineering with software companies.
+Most recently Greg has been focused on building the community and ecosystem around Pivotal Greenplum and Pivotal Cloud Foundry as part of the Global Ecosystem Team at Pivotal.
+His goal is to to help create powerful solutions for Pivotal’s customers, and drive business for Pivotal’s partners.
 Greg is also a wine maker, dog lover, community volunteer, and social entrepreneur.More Content by Greg Chase